 Devikra wrinkled her nose.
 “No, thanks.
 I hate politicians.
 Even Miskatos was only bearable by letter.”

 Leandros tutted.
-“You shouldn’t speak ill of the dead, Dev.”
+“Don’t speak ill of the dead, Dev.”

 “You speak ill of your father all the time.
-Anyway, it’s not like there’s anyone else around to hear.”
+Anyway, it’s not like there’s anyone around to hear.”
 Devikra shrugged.
 “It’s cold.
-I’m headed back inside — are you coming or not?”
+I’m going back inside — are you coming?”

-Leandros ducked under the umbrella when Devikra held it up.
-She was nearly a foot shorter than him, so she had to extend her entire arm to do so.
+Leandros ducked under the umbrella Devikra held up.
 They walked back to the house in silence, separating inside to set about their tasks.

 “Meet back at the study, when you’re done,” Leandros called.

-Leandros didn’t have to wander the house long before he found Lynn.
-The Miskatos’ maid was in the small dining room, setting the table for breakfast.
-Leandros watched her for a moment; it was such a mundane action, setting the table.
+Leandros didn’t have to wander far before he found Lynn.
+The maid was in the dining room, setting the table for breakfast.
+It was such a mundane action, setting the table.
 Leandros’ own morning had been anything but mundane.

 “Excuse me, miss?”
-Leandros asked, stepping into the room.
+Leandros asked, stepping forward.
 “Lynn, wasn’t it?
 Could you spare a moment?”

 “Not at all,” Leandros assured her.
-“I hope you’ll forgive my bluntness, but I’m asking everyone: where were you yesterday evening, following dinner?”
+“I hope you’ll forgive my bluntness.
+Where were you yesterday evening, following dinner?”

 Leandros nodded.
-“Earlier, you mentioned you aren’t from Histrios.
+“You mentioned earlier that you aren’t from Histrios.
 Where are you from, if you don’t mind my asking?”

 “And what brought you to Histrios?”

-Lynn laughed, short and self-conscious.
-She was a soft-spoken girl, Leandros noticed, efficient with her work and light on her feet.
-Despite her gentle appearance, she was sure-footed and had a proud bearing.
-“I followed a gentleman, sir.
+Lynn laughed, self-conscious.
+She was a soft-spoken girl, efficient with her work and light on her feet.
+But despite her gentle appearance, she had a proud bearing.
+“I followed a man.
 But that’s in the past, now.”

 “I’m sorry to hear that,” Leandros said.
 “Unless it’s a good thing?”

-Lynn smiled at him, just an amused quirk of her lips.
+Lynn smiled, just an amused quirk of her lips.
 “The latter, sir.”

 Leandros smiled back.
 “And how long have you been in the Miskatos’ employ?”